Use a blog to boost business

 1. What will your blog do for your business?

-Even the best blogs can't do everything, so before you proceed, be sure about what you want your blog to achieve for your business.
+Before you proceed, be sure about what you want your blog to achieve for your business.
+It might be that you want to:

 2. Blog as website or blog on website?